deleter8/scraps/README.md

 Various little utilities and small one-offs that could be useful

 ###templateEngine
- - Small engine to parse out and replace variable references and simple list expansions (using foreach) with a provided environment.
+ - Small engine to parse out and replace variable and function expressions and simple list expansions (using foreach) with a provided environment.
  - technologies: node.js, peg.js